 EBITDA matters…Adjusted EBITDA matters more.

-- Items related to the conversion to GAAP basis which can be very broad in scope
+• Items related to the conversion to the GAAP basis, which can be very broad in scope

 Service and software companies can have significant adjustments to revenue to comply with ASC 606, Revenue from Contracts with Customers.
-Depreciation expense is often adjusted to reflect an accepted book method as opposed to the accelerated depreciation commonly used for tax purposes.
-Finally, there can be changes to EBITDA in the adjustment to full accrual including adjustments for prepaid insurance, various accrued expenses, and an evaluation of needed reserves related to accounts receivable or inventory.
+Depreciation expense is often adjusted to reflect an accepted book method rather than the accelerated depreciation commonly used for tax purposes.
+Finally, there can be changes to EBITDA in the adjustment to full accrual, including adjustments for prepaid insurance, various accrued expenses, and an evaluation of needed reserves related to accounts receivable or inventory.

 Balance Sheets Need Attention Too

 Much of the focus is on EBITDA, but the balance sheet receives its share of attention.
 In smaller businesses, the focus is on profit, and the balance sheet isn’t reviewed as often.
-As a result, items can linger on the balance sheet for years – and are discovered during due diligence and can impact adjusted EBITDA.
+As a result, items can linger on the balance sheet for years, be discovered during due diligence, and impact adjusted EBITDA.

 Next Steps